-733. Nothing contained in this article shall be deemed or construed to prevent any party to any action from producing other expert evidence as to such fact or matter, but where other expert witnesses are called by a party to the action, they shall be entitled to the ordinary witness fees only and such witness fees shall be taxed and allowed in like manner as other witness fees.
+733. Nothing contained in this article shall be deemed or construed to prevent any party to any action from producing other expert evidence on the same fact or matter mentioned in Section 730; but, where other expert witnesses are called by a party to the action, their fees shall be paid by the party calling them and only ordinary witness fees shall be taxed as costs in the action.